thepropterhoc/XBeeRest/README.md

 XBeeRest
 ========

-Make a REST API server using MongoDB and NodeJS to store and provide XBee readings over the LAN
+Make a REST API server using python's REST architecture to provide the readings to the LAN